cssnr/stack-deploy-action/README.md

 | summary       |      -       | `true`                | Add Job Summary \*                        |

 For additional details on inputs, see the stack deploy [documentation](https://docs.docker.com/reference/cli/docker/stack/deploy/).

+**host** - The hostname or IP address of the remote docker server to deploy too.
+If your hostname is behind a proxy like cloudflare you will need to use the IP address.

 **pass/ssh_key** - You must provide either a `pass` or `ssh_key`.